Ezurio/igsdk/aws/lambdas/bluetooth5/vspcentral/README.md

 **JSON**: JSON is an data object serialization method that encodes objects into strings and conversely decodes strings into object data.
 In this demonstration, all the data and control messages passed over the VSP connection are encoded as JSON.

-**smartBASIC**: Laird's Sentrius IG60 with Bluetooth 5, and the BL654 USB dongle both support Laird's smartBASIC programming language.
+**smartBASIC**: Sentrius IG60 with Bluetooth 5, and the BL654 USB dongle both support the smartBASIC programming language.
 Refer to the [BL654 product page](https://www.lairdconnect.com/wireless-modules/bluetooth-modules/bluetooth-5-modules/bl654-series-bluetooth-module-nfc) for more details and support information regarding smartBASIC.

 ### Component Overview

-#### Laird BL654 USB Dongle + VSP Peripheral Role smartBASIC Application
+#### BL654 USB Dongle + VSP Peripheral Role smartBASIC Application
 The VSP Peripheral Role smartBASIC application `peripheral.sb` runs on the external BL654 USB dongle.
 This application acts as the BLE GATT peripheral role, and accepts incoming connections.
 Once connected, this application forwards messages in both directions between the USB serial port on the development PC and the BLE central device (the Sentrius IG60).

 #### VSP Peripheral Test Script